syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/create-sfpdfviewer-in-a-splitter-component.md

 ---
 layout: post
-title: Create SfPdfViewer in a Splitter Component in Blazor | Syncfusion&reg;
+title: Create SfPdfViewer in a Splitter Component in Blazor | Syncfusion
-description: Learn here all about how to create SfPdfViewer in a Splitter Component in Syncfusion&reg; Blazor SfPdfViewer component.
+description: Learn here all about how to create SfPdfViewer in a Splitter Component in Syncfusion Blazor SfPdfViewer component.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug